DovieW/obsidian-pickle-tracking-list/Pickles Tracking List.md

 - [x] each image has a different height with margins at top and bottom
 - [x] add pickle recipes
 - [x] add analysis of pickle ingredients and manufacturing details
+- [x] How can all images be made the same size

 ***